 Artist's statement for I WAS HERE:

-I WAS HERE is a first-person narrative game where players get a voyeuristic and intimate look into the lives of others.
-The player finds themselves in the consciousness of Skye Lockwood, a woman taking a retrospective look into her memories of her high school relationship with her roommate at their all-girls boarding school Greybrook Academy.
+I WAS HERE is a first-person narrative game where players get an intimate look into the lives of others.
+The player finds themselves in the consciousness of Skye Lockwood, a woman taking a retrospective look into her memories of her high school relationship with her roommate at their boarding school.
 Players walk through Skye's dorm room and interact with the various objects scattered around the room.
 Doing so, they recover short audio scenes depicting memories attached to Skye and her girlfriend Olivia's possessions in the room.

 I want to invite the player to think about missed opportunity, regrets, closure, acceptance, and letting go.
 Players will see how Skye and Olivia had a beautiful but short-lived relationship as Skye's inevitable graduation draws nearer and nearer.
 Throughout the game, the tension builds as Skye and Olivia fall in love and try to determine the fate of their relationship.
 They will inevitably go their separate ways at the end of the year when Skye graduates and Olivia is left to complete two more years of high school.
 The game's ending is characterized by a somber emptiness as the girls distance themselves from each other and Skye realizes that if she truly loves Olivia, she must let her go.